Legio III Italica: one of the Roman legions. Its name means "the Italian legion".

 By that time, it was still based at Regensburg on the Danube and could send subunits to other parts of the empire.
 We know that soldiers of III Italica fought against queen Zenobia of Palmyra in a campaign conducted by the emperor Aurelian in 273.

 The legion still existed at the end of the fourth century, although it was now divided into six smaller units.
 Five of them guarded the river fords against the Alamanni and Ostrogoths, and must have done so until the Danube frontier collapsed in third quarter of the fifth century.
 (Regensburg was occupied by the Bavarians.)
 The sixth unit had been transferred to Illyricum, where it is mentioned as the twin of III Herculia.
+An inscription from Sétif in Algeria may date to a fourth-century campaign.

-The emblem of the third Italian legion was the stork.
+The emblem of the Third Italian Legion was the stork.

 K. Dietz, "Legio III Italica", in: Yann Le Bohec, Les légions de Rome sous le Haut-Empire (2000 Lyon) 133-143